Perl/docker-perl-tester/README.md

 # docker-perl-tester

-This repo contains a script which builds Docker images with various pre-installed bits:
+This repo is used to build Perl Docker images with various pre-installed bits:

 * the `aspell` and `aspell-en` packages
 * `cpanminus`
 * `App::cpm`
 * `Devel::Cover`
-* various testing modules (see `cpanfile` in this repo)
+* various testing modules
+* Dist::Zilla with some common plugins (for Perl >= 5.14)

 # List of Perl modules